s7techlab/cckit/testing/README.md

 ### Import matchers and helpers

-To get started, we need to import the `matcher` functionality from the Ginkgo testing package so we can use different comparison mechanisms like comparing response objects or status codes.
+To get started, we need to import the `matcher` functionality from the Ginkgo testing package, so we can use different comparison mechanisms like comparing response objects or status codes.

 We import the `ginkgo` and `gomega` packages with the `.` namespace, so that we can use functions from these packages